tjarrettveracode/veracode-pipeline-mitigation/README.md

 # Veracode Pipeline Mitigation

-Retrieves findings with approved mitigations from an application's policy scan (or sandbox) and creates a baseline file for Pipeline Scan.
+Retrieves findings with APPROVED mitigations from an application's policy scan (or sandbox) and creates a baseline file for Pipeline Scan.
+Mitigations in a "proposed" state will not be retrieved.

 ## Setup